Major revision March 2006

 IP131 The United Nations should be reformed and democratised.
 The current national basis for membership should be extended to include regional (sub-national) representation and all representatives should be democratically selected.
 The WTO, International Monetary Fund, World Bank and similar bodies should also be reformed, democratised, or replaced. (see IP320-327)

 IP200 The current consensus among rich countries' governments is in favour of ever freer international trade and the process called globalisation, which includes the free movement of capital (though not generally of labour) as well as goods and services.
 This form of globalisation raises profound issues of global equity and environmental sustainability.

-IP201 Globalisation has led to the marginalisation of poor countries and of poorer people in the industrialised countries as the material gains from globalisation are mainly secured by the rich, especially in the northern countries, while the poorest people in the global south are getting still poorer.
-There is now a huge gulf between the majority of the world's people and an extremely rich and pampered global elite.
+IP201 Globalisation has led to the marginalisation of the least developed countries and of poorer people in developed countries as the material gains from globalisation are mainly secured by the rich, especially in developed countries, while the poorest people are getting poorer still.
+There is now huge inequality between the majority of the world's people and an extremely rich and pampered global elite.

 IP202 The poor countries struggle to gain access to markets in rich countries, while burdened with debt and forced to open up their own economies.
 The flood of their exports has reduced prices for the commodities on which they depend, accelerated environmental destruction and destroyed the livelihoods of many poor people.
 For hundreds of millions of people this has meant chronic hunger, and for many of them malnutrition and starvation.